Botanists as a Career Option

 - Using sophisticated techniques and tools like electron microscopes, radioisotopes, digital imaging analysis, polymerase chain reaction, cell and tissue culture, satellite imaging and telemetry.

-- Studying the effects on plants of human activity such as construction and farming, and of environmental factors like pollution and climate change.
+- Studying the effects on plants of human activities such as construction and farming, and of environmental factors like pollution and climate change.

 - Advising the government on environmental protection policies.